Disease (Lady Gaga song): Alternative versions

 Gaga released two self-produced live versions of "Disease", one performed on piano and the other on electric guitar.
 On November 13, 2024, a live version subtitled "The Antidote Live" was released worldwide digitally by Interscope and to Italian radio airplay by Universal.
 Another live version, subtitled "The Poison Live", was released digitally on November 20 by Interscope.
 They were both accompanied by visual videos and instrumental versions.
-Filmed at Woodshed Studios in Malibu, California, the video for "The Antidote Live" version features Gaga performing a stripped-down rendition of "Disease" on a black grand piano with acoustic guitar accompaniment and a backing track.
-Gaga stated that this version was "really delicate and almost somber" because the song's refrain was originally written on piano.
+Filmed at Woodshed Studios in Malibu, California, the video for "The Antidote Live" version features Gaga performing a stripped-down rendition on a black grand piano with acoustic guitar accompaniment and a backing track.
+Gaga stated that this version was "really delicate and almost somber" because the song's chorus was originally written on piano.
 In the video for "The Poison Live" version, she performs an electric guitar rendition with assistance from guitarist Tim Stewart.
-Gaga stated, "With the electric guitar, there's a sense of fun that I found in the torture of the lyrics, and some of Tim's choices with the chord inversions gave it a sense of 'hurt', and I thought that was really interesting".
+Gaga explained that the use of electric guitar introduced a "sense of fun" that contrasted with the emotional "torture" of the lyrics, while Stewart's chord inversions added a feeling of "hurt", which she found interesting.